Josh Hart: Sophomore

 Hart and teammate Darrun Hilliard both scored 20 points in an 85–62 rout of Temple on December 14, 2014.
 Hart scored 21 points in a December 20 game against Syracuse.
 The Wildcats never led in regulation and were down by 14 points in the second half, but managed to pull out an 82–77 overtime win.
 On February 28, 2015, in the second half of a game against Xavier, Hart was hit in the mouth during a scramble for the ball, requiring stitches on his lip.

-As a sophomore, Hart was named the Big East's sixth man of the year at the conclusion of the regular season.
+As a sophomore, Hart was named the Big East's Sixth Man of the Year in 2015 at the conclusion of the regular season.
 "He's the perfect sixth man because he can come in and play any position except probably point guard," head coach Jay Wright said.
-Hart was the most outstanding player of the 2015 Big East men's basketball tournament, the first bench player to receive the honor.
+Hart was the most outstanding player of the 2015 Big East tournament, the first bench player to receive the honor.
 He was the tournament's leading scorer at 17.7 points per game, including a 20-point performance in an 84–49 quarterfinals victory over Marquette.
 He improved his three-point shooting to 47.3 percent, forcing opposing teams to guard him more on the perimeter.
 He improved his season averages to 10.1 points and 4.5 rebounds per game.

 Junior

 Hart's 2015–16 Wildcats were the unanimous coaches preseason selection to win the conference.
 In the NIT season tip-off, Hart scored a career-high 27 points to help Villanova defeat Akron by a score of 75–56.
 On January 2, 2016, Hart scored 25 points in a win over Creighton.
 Hart led the Wildcats to reach number one in the AP Poll by climbing to the top of the 2015–16 NCAA Division I men's basketball rankings on February 8.
 He was named to the 35-man midseason watchlist for the Naismith Trophy on February 11.

 At the conclusion of the regular season, Hart was unanimously selected first-team All-Big East.
-Hart was named a third-team All-American by the National Association of Basketball Coaches He then helped Villanova win its second national championship in school history, and first since 1985.
+Hart was named a third-team All-American by the National Association of Basketball Coaches.
+He then helped Villanova win its second national championship in school history and first since 1985, scoring 23 points to lead the Wildcats in the Final Four against Oklahoma and 12 in the national championship game against North Carolina.
 On the season, he averaged 15.5 points, 6.8 rebounds, and 1.8 assists per game.
 Hart briefly thought about the 2016 NBA draft, but pulled his name out before the deadline.